5 Things That Don't Stay With the Home You Are Buying

 What's a Fixture and What Isn't

-If the seller's heart is attached to that ceiling fan, she should remove it and reinstall the ugly ceiling fan prior to listing her home for sale, because otherwise her ceiling fan installation remains a fixture.
+If the seller's heart is attached to that ceiling fan, she should remove it and reinstall the ugly ceiling fan before listing her home for sale, because otherwise, her ceiling fan installation remains a fixture.
 Fixtures stay with the house.

 A seller can shut off the gas valve and remove a gas stove or, in the case of an electric stove, one can simply unplug it.
 An exception is when selling a home with certain types of financing.
 Most lender conditions will call for a stove to be installed.
 A washer and dryer can be easily unplugged and removed as well.
 All of these appliances can be considered personal property.